tanshoku/script-utils/README.md

 ### wttr

 Wrapper for wttr.in and graph.no.
+Requires `ccache` from this repo to cache data so your IP doeesn'tget banned from pinging the services every time you run the script.
 Use `wttr -h` for options.
 The name of your city can be set on an environment variable called `WTTRCITY`, or on the beginning of this script.

 ### xrdb-colour-preview